 The Suwannee County School District (SCSD) provides computers and network capabilities to students for the purpose of enhancing instruction through technological resources.
 K-5 classrooms are equipped with a class set of Chromebook devices for student use on campus.
 Students in grades 6-12 are issued a Chromebook device to use both on campus and at home, similar to the issuance of a textbook.
-If the device is damaged due to misuse, the parent/student may be responsible for the cost or repair not to exceed \$200 for a device damaged beyond repair.
+If the device is damaged due to misuse, the parent/student will be responsible for the cost or repair not to exceed \$200 for a device damaged beyond repair.

-The Intenet is an "information highway" connecting thousands of computers and millions of individual people all over the world.
+The Suwannee County Schools Network is an electronic network which serves public education in accessing the Internet.
+The Internet is an "information highway" connecting thousands of computers and millions of individual people all over the world.
 Students, teachers, and support staff of SCSD with network accounts have access to electronic mail (E-Mail) with the ability to communicate with people all over the world.
 Information, news, and data can also be received from a variety of world-wide sources.